Paul Le Roux: Joseph Hunter

 Between 2007 and 2009, Hunter was introduced to Le Roux by a colleague.
 He was initially tasked with buying and selling gold in Mali.
 Le Roux offered Hunter a job as his bodyguard in 2009.
 According to Hunter's own accounts, he began to realize in mid-2009 that he was involved in illegal operations and, due to his name being used in various operations, suspected he was being set up to be "sacrificed" to law enforcement, but claimed to fear for his life if he were to quit.

-In 2010 Dave Smith dismissed Hunter, considering him "too hot headed".
+In 2010, Dave Smith dismissed Hunter, considering him "too hot headed".
 Hunter lived in the US for a year and returned following Smith's assassination in 2011, taking Smith's former position.
 His exit from and return to the organization would later prompt the court to reject his duress defense.
 Hunter carried out or oversaw multiple murders for Le Roux, which the organization referred to as "bonus jobs".
 He apparently recruited hit men through contacts from his days as a defense contractor.
 Many of the hit men Hunter recruited for Le Roux were, like him, former soldiers who had had trouble settling into civilian life.

+On 25 September 2013, Hunter was apprehended in Le Roux's house in Phuket, extradited to the US and flown to New York.
+On 31 May 2016, he was sentenced to 20 years in prison for conspiracy to murder a federal agent and import narcotics, into which he had been lured by Le Roux as part of a sting operation.
+In 2019, he received an additional life sentence for the murder of Catherine Lee.